 JUSTIFICATION: To protect the Town's investment, an improvement program addressing one pool per year was initiated in FY95/96.
 These improvements enhance facility performance by identifying opportunities for significant site improvements and address ADA upgrades as needed.
-IMPACT ON OPERATION: No anticipated impact.

-3. Artificial Turf Field
+5. Artificial Turf Field